sizani/sizani/README.md

 ```
 ---
-# Mandatory provider name: aws [Enterprise version will support all cloud providers and many more functionalities]
+# Mandatory provider name: aws [I will support all cloud providers and many more functionalities]
 aws:
   # Mandatory access key to connect to AWS cloud provider
   aws_access_key_id: MYACCESSKEYID